-.frame frame-register frame-size return_pc-register [local_offset]
+.frame frame-reg frame-size return pc-reg[local offset]

 Describes a stack frame.
-The first register is the frame register, frame-size is the size of the stack frame, that is, the number of bytes between the frame register and the virtual frame pointer.
+The first register is the frame register, and frame-size is the size of the stack frame, that is, the number of bytes between the frame register and the virtual frame pointer.
 The second register specifies the register that contains the return address.
 The local_offset parameter, which is for use only by compilers, specifies the number of bytes between the virtual frame pointer and the local variables.